Hats-Protocol/proposal-hatter/docs/spec.md

 - Owner Hat — DAO/top‑hat.
 May set role hats and Safe/Module parameters stored in Proposal Hatter; may pause/unpause; may adjust allowances in Proposal Hatter’s ledger.
 - Proposer Hat — required to propose.
-- Approver Hat — required to approveAndQueue and approveAndExecute.
+- Approver Ticket Hat — per‑proposal hat created by `propose` (under `approverBranchId`) and minted operationally to the chosen decider; required to approve/reject and approveAndExecute for that proposal only.
 - Executor Hat (optional) — if unset (`0`), any address may execute after the proposal's ETA; if set, caller must wear this hat.
 - Escalator Hat — may escalate (pre‑execution veto to full DAO path).

 Additionally, each proposal has a Recipient Hat, which is the hat authorized to withdraw funds from the vault.

 All role checks use `Hats.isWearerOfHat(msg.sender, roleHatId)` at call time.

+Sentinels

+- `PUBLIC_SENTINEL = 1` — never a valid Hats ID; indicates public execution when set as `executorHatId`.
+- `EMPTY_SENTINEL = address(1)` — used when creating hats to indicate “no eligibility module” and “no toggle module” (Hats requires non‑zero module addresses).

 ---